Geriatric Babesia cases are rising and may require longer treatment

 In another paper, the authors point out that, “Such patients generally require antibabesial treatment for >or=6 weeks to achieve cure, including 2 weeks after parasites are no longer detected on blood smear.”

-More than one-third of elderly Babesia patients were not treated with anti-Babesia treatment during their evaluation.
+More than one-third of Geriatric Babesia patients were not treated with anti-Babesia treatment during their evaluation.
 The study was not designed to determine if the elderly were subsequently treated.

 The 2020 Infectious Diseases Society of America (IDSA) guidelines for Babesia highlighted concerns regarding severe Babesia in the elderly.
 “Numerous immunodeficiencies and comorbidities have been associated with severe babesiosis, including asplenia and hyposplenism, cancer, congestive heart failure, HIV infection, immunosuppressive drugs, and advanced age.”